mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 for administrative settings that a fediverse software already has.

-To add a new provider, the adminstrator MUST enter / paste the registration token obtained in the previous step).
+To add a new provider, the adminstrator MUST enter / paste the registration token obtained in the previous step.
 The instance's software MUST validate the token before proceeding.

 This validation MUST include: